This section describes the basic terminology used throughout this book:

 For information about clones, see Overview of ZFS Clones.

-A generic name for the following ZFS entities: clones, file systems, snapshots, or volumes.
+A generic name for the following ZFS components: clones, file systems, snapshots, and volumes.

 Each dataset is identified by a unique name in the ZFS namespace.
 Datasets are identified using the following format: